• Home

 Washing A Car In Direct Sun

 Here’s the thing though.
 Most, if not all of the high-end ceramic coating companies offer a line of prosumer coatings like these that you can apply yourself.
 These are just as easy to apply as the DIY coatings you see all over Instagram.
-The difference is that they live up to the hype and have a strong, respectable company standing behind them.
-Oh, by the way – they also might be CHEAPER.

 Most coatings are sold in 30ml bottles.
 This is sort of the standard size across the industry, although some of the high-end companies also offer 50ml bottles.
 But for comparison’s sake, we’ll stick to the small size for this example.